top of page

 -

-Under-60s may pay tax on super-held TPD withdrawals.
+Under-60s may pay tax on super-held TPD benefit withdrawals.
 Correct structuring — including the disability super benefit tax concession — can minimise this.

 -